7 Important Human Resources Trends of 2023

 “People want to work for companies where they can be their authentic and whole selves”, says Donna Kimmel, Chief People Officer at Citrix.
 "HR can lead the charge through programs that drive diversity and inclusion, and support well-being in a holistic way”.

-Average daily searches for “diversity and inclusion officer” the past 5 years.
+Average daily searches for “diversity and inclusion officer” over the past 5 years.

 Organizations are taking a more honest look at themselves to understand and acknowledge inequities that may be present and determine how to make progress.